MagerValp/ArcadeGameSelector/README.markdown

 Copy `AGS2`, `AGS2Helper`, `AGS2.conf`, `AGS2Background.iff`, and `Empty.iff` into `AGS:`.
 Copy `Startup-Sequence` to `S:` for AGS to start automatically.
 For each game that you wish to run create a script with the commands necessary to start it and give it a `.run` extension.
 You can also add a screenshot with a `.iff` extension and information with a `.txt` extension.

-Place AGS:AGS2 in the Startup-Sequence after SetPatch and Assign AGS:
+Place AGS:AGS2 in the Startup-Sequence after SetPatch, Assign AGS: and whatever customizations you need:

     C:SetPatch >NIL:
+    C:NoClick NOCLICK
     Assign AGS: SYS:AGS

     AGS:AGS2